rakoenig/tea-timer/README.md

 knob to its left position (0 time).

 When the program is finished the timer beeps for 3 times and the LED goes back to green.

+There is a [blog article in German](https://koenig-haunstetten.de/2021/02/03/its-tea-time/) that described the first prototype.